hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

 ## AWS requirements

-For mainnet nodes on AWS:

-* The minimum box size is t3.large.
-* The recommended box size is t3.xlarge.
+For mainnet nodes on AWS, the minimum box size is t3.xlarge.

-The t3.xlarge recommendation is to speed up the sync process by giving it more resources.
-When the sync is completed, the box size can be reduced to t3.large.

 ## VM requirements